 A key element in fraud is the understanding of human behavior – why some people turn to crime and fraud while others don't.
 During this session, you will study several types of behavioral, psychological and social theories of why fraud occurs.

 Now, you are ready to complete your investigation.
 You have all your evidence and are ready to interview the primary suspect and obtain an admission of guilt during the interview.
 Sound simple?
 Once again, preparation, legal elements and physical evidence all are key to this interview's success or failure.

 Financial Transactions – Asset Misappropriation Schemes

-To resolve allegations of fraud, you must know what schemes are used to defraud organizations.
-This session shows you how to recognize internal schemes such as asset misappropriation, embezzlement, corruption, fictitious disbursements and financial statement fraud.
+To resolve allegations of fraud, you must understand what schemes are used to defraud organizations.
+This session shows you how to recognize common asset misappropriation schemes, such as skimming, fraudulent expense reimbursements, accounts receivable manipulation and inventory theft.